 I was raised on the foggy beaches of the Oregon Coast and spent my teenage years among musicians and artists.
 Part passionate creative, part keen logician, I found the best way to get involved in my community was to create my own opportunities.
 I kept busy with freelance web design, 'zine editing, tour planning, and social media.
 Building these skills led me toward a stint as a concert promoter and DJ for the past few years.
 I’m excited for the opportunity to become a more effective advocate for socioeconomic equity by stepping up our presence and reach here at CommunityGrows.

-Are you or someone you know 15–19 years old and looking for an awesome way to spend your summer AND get paid?
+Are you or someone you know 15–19 years old and looking to GET PAID to learn more about the environment, nutrition and gain valuable job skills?

-We are now accepting applications for the Summer 2018 BEETS Cohort!
-In this paid program, teens will learn how to grow healthy food, meet new friends, teach kids about the environment, and make a difference in the community through field trips and garden maintenance projects.
+We are now accepting applications for the 2018-2019 school year!
+In this paid program, teens will learn how to grow healthy food, meet new friends, teach kids about the environment, and make a difference in the community through field trips and community projects.

-This summer’s focus will be environmental justice.
-BEETS learn where their food comes from, how fresh fruit and vegetables can heal our bodies and communities, and how to grow their own food.
+This school year BEETS will learn where their food comes from, how fresh fruit and vegetables can heal our bodies and communities, and how to grow their own food.
 They can gain valuable leadership and job skills, all while earning a stipend!

-Click the button below to download an application.
-You may also email Osceola or call our main office at (415) 731-1837 for more information.
+Click the buttons below to download and print an application OR fill out our online application.
+You may also email firstname.lastname@example.org or call our main office at (415) 795-3855 for more information.

 Are you a partner or community member?
 Help us spread the word by clicking the button below to download and print out our full-size flyer, or scroll down to share this post on social media.
 We appreciate it!